FortuneV13/harmony_node_stats/README.md

 # vStats Alerts
 This is an automated script that will periodically send your node to vStats to enable easy to view and compare stats.
+Alerts:
+Blockchain Sync - Compared local vs remote height Space Left - Alerts you when space is lower than 25GB Double Signing Check - Alerts you if a bls key is found on one or more signing servers

 ### 1) Download the script